self-sovereign identity wallet

 The Indy distributed ledger stores ’identity records‘, which contain the following:

-Each identity records are linked to one unique ’decentralized identifier‘ (DID), which the distributed ledger resolves it without any centralized authority.
+Identity records are linked to one unique ’decentralized identifier‘ (DID), which the distributed ledger resolves without any centralized authority.
 An identity owner can own multiple DIDs.

 The case study uses two types of DIDs, also called NYMs, as follows: